SecretRoomSR/browniefudge/README.md

 # browniefudge.

-## This is a practice project for learning C++, do not expect its code to be optimized!
+## This is a practice project for learning C++, do not expect it to be optimized!

 ## Description

-browniefudge is a brainf compiler that compiles .bf code to .c code.
+browniefudge is a brainf*ck compiler that compiles .bf code to .c code.

 ## Features
 1. Compilation of .bf code to .c code